-A positive funding recommendation for durvalumab would represent progress, and hope, in a cancer type that is under-supported and has derived little benefit from the advancements stemming from the new era of precision medicine within the Canadian treatment landscape.
+A positive funding recommendation for durvalumab +/- olaparib would represent progress, and hope, in a cancer type that is under-supported and has derived little benefit from the advancements stemming from the new era of precision medicine within the Canadian treatment landscape.
 The DUO-E clinical trial's inclusion of histologies which are less common in endometrial cancer is quite welcome, as all patients, regardless of having a women's cancer, a rare histological presentation, or a difficult to treat biomarker status, desperately want and aptly deserve timely access to the best potential therapeutic options modern medicine can offer.
 Gynecological cancers, unique to those assigned female at birth, are plagued by inequities in respect of support, funding, and research advancement.
 Providing access to this drug will help to reduce this disparity, marking a step towards closing the gap in funding and equity for women's health in Canada.

 Furthermore, gynecological cancers, impacting only those assigned female at birth, receive disparate funding and research, while women uniquely face the challenge and societal burden of being primary caregivers.
 Women facing cancer often times carry the psychological and mental burden of continuing their responsibilities as mothers, grandmothers, and wives, in addition to any paid professional obligations, while also battling a devastating disease.
-When endometrial cancer patients are able to access therapeutics which are effective and convenient, with minimal side effects, such as durvalumab, it is not only the patient who benefits, but the many individuals she cares for, ultimately reducing the burden of cancer at a societal level.
-To further this, the author shares a quote from a Canadian gynecological medical oncologist who articulates this so well based on their extensive clinical experience, which was referenced in a recent submission (Project Number: PC0381-000):
+When endometrial cancer patients are able to access therapeutics which are effective and convenient, with minimal side effects, such as durvalumab in combination with olaparib, it is not only the patient who benefits, but the many individuals she cares for, ultimately reducing the burden of cancer at a societal level.
+The gynecological medical oncologist referenced in the patient input submission for Project Number: PC0381-000 articulates this so well based on their extensive clinical experience: